kevinbluer/bluer-notes-jekyll/quotes.md

 - "Always be on the lookout for the presence of wonder", E.B.
 White
 - "Composing wild, undisciplined, pure, coming in from under, crazier the better", Jack Kerouac
 - "Do.
 Or do not.
 There is no try.", Yoda
+- "My value is courage, move along shame", Brené Brown
+- "Of all the paths you take in life, make sure a few of them are dirt", John Muir

 #### Business